 Communities – Intercede is actively involved in the local economy and community and engages in multiple activities to support fundraising for charities and good causes.

-The Directors recognise their responsibility for the Group’s system of internal control and have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
+The Directors have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
 The Group’s systems of internal control are designed to help the Group meet its business objectives by appropriately managing, rather than eliminating, the risks to those objectives.
 The controls can only provide reasonable, not absolute, assurance against material misstatement or loss.

 The annual audit process also results in the specific evaluation of financial risks including interest rate, liquidity, credit and foreign currency and a review of the internal control environment with feedback reported to the Audit Committee.